 "We should all be equal now.
 Those who did not have anything like that until now will certainly benefit, perhaps only a few.
 We, for example, were among the latter.
 I still think that it will not change much, the pecking order will remain the same.
 It is the right decision, so at least many disputes will be eliminated".

 "What does it change?
 We will also use the electronic aids at acceptable costs, while before we were the only ones to not have them.
 At least now everything that was kept in the dark will finally come to light.
-It is clear that the strong and big teams, who already have an advantage, will always have the best materials.
-The smallest and weakest team will need to do the best with the worst ones.
+It is clear that the strong and big teams, who already have an advantage, will always have the best material.
+The smallest and weakest teams will need to do the best possible job with the worst one.
 Thus, there will always be the horse and the donkey; or at least non-racing horses".

-Jo Ramirez, McLaren sportive director, who has been in motorsport for more than 30 years, is not happy at all:
+McLaren sport director Jo Ramirez has been in motorsport for more than 30 years.
+He is not happy at all:

 "What is going to happen is very sad for Formula 1.
 This sport is the peak of motorsport and must be the showcase for the best drivers.
 I am convinced that the men, in the end, should be the one to control the car and not vice versa.
 It is a shame that it is not possible to find some ways to control the legality of the electronic systems".